trmuitosoft1/Pratos/READNE.md

 # Pratos

 A small web application to manage and reserve dishes of the day.
 The project includes simple HTML pages, JavaScript helpers and a PHP proxy used to forward requests to a Google Apps Script.
+All reservation requests are sent through `proxy.php` so that the response from the Google service can be read normally without relying on `no-cors` mode.

 ## Prerequisites